If you’re doing programmatic SEO, it comes down to finding good head keywords or head terms that you can target.

 Probably not!
 And, it’s time to validate the terms if they are good enough.

-And… to make this worse, let me break this to you that this is all a manual process.
-You will have to google all the terms one by one and analyze the SERP.
+And… let me break this to you, this is all a manual process.
+You will have to google all the terms one by one and analyse the SERP.

 For the validation process, you just have to check…